 Nonetheless, the regression collective is designed for much more adversarial regression problems, hence the rate exhibited in \autoref{pro:vitesse} appears satisfactory.
-As a final comment to this result, we stress that our approach carries no assumption on the random design and mild ones over the primal estimators, whereas stringent conditions over the deterministic design and/or the primal estimators are necessary to prove similar results in other aggregation procedures such as the Lasso \citep{vdGee2008,BTW2007b}.
+We stress that our approach carries no assumption on the random design and mild ones over the primal estimators, in line with our attempt to design a procedure which is as model-free as possible.